dreyercalitz/tinymce-rails-fileupload/README.md

 ## Demo

-A small app demonstrating a working setup withn Rails 4 is available [here](https://github.com/dreyercalitz/tinymce-rails-fileupload-demo).
+A small app demonstrating a working setup with Rails 4 is available [here](https://github.com/dreyercalitz/tinymce-rails-fileupload-demo).

 ## Requirements